 As a research student of the University of Sydney, you are expected to contribute to a culture of responsible research.

-Our Research Code of Conduct 2013 outlines the University’s policy for responsible research.
+Our Research Code of Conduct 2019 (pdf, 484KB) outlines the University’s policy for responsible research.
 Your responsibilities as a researcher include:

 It’s important that you understand any ethical implications, regulations or statutory guidelines that relate to your proposed research.
 The Ethics and integrity section of the intranet provides key information and advice on these matters.